MaxBrockbank/markdown_practice/blog.md

 # First Day at Bootcamp
 Today, Oct 12th, was my first day at Epicodus.
 Worked in a mob pair with Tyler and Sean.
 We have practiced using the Git, Git hub and now Markdown.
-I also learned that I need to figure out what is wrong with my git config file.
+I also learned that I need to figure out **what is wrong with my _git config_ file**.